 The independent directors hold regularly scheduled executive sessions without Company management present.
-In 2020, there were six meetings during which such sessions were held; Markos I. Tambakeras, independent Board Chair through the 2020 Annual Meeting presided over three of these executive sessions; and Robert F. Friel, who assumed the role of independent Board Chair following the 2020 Annual Meeting, presided over three of these sessions.
-During these executive sessions, the directors discussed the Company's management of COVID-19 impacts, strategy, management and director succession planning, and other key governance topics.
+In 2021, there were six meetings during which such sessions were held.
+Robert F. Friel, independent Board Chair presided over these executive sessions.
+During these executive sessions, the directors discussed the Company's management of matters related to operations, the Company's strategy and related strategic matters.
+CEO succession planning, leadership succession planning and talent development, director succession planning, and other key governance topics.